KAKUMA - TURKANA

 SABER AZAM, United Nations Peacekeeping Operations

-One of the oldest civilizations on Earth, the indigenous peoples of Turkana have lived isolated in Kenya’s remote northwest for thousands of years.
-Existing in the tormented, civil war-torn heart of the continent, their way of life is now threatened by the added pressure of Kakuma Refugee Camp.
-Families from Sudan and East Africa, fleeing violence in their homelands, have sought sanctuary here since 1992.
+One of the oldest civilizations on Earth, the indigenous peoples of Turkana have lived isolated in Kenya's remote northwest for thousands of years.
+Existing in the tormented, war-torn heart of the continent, their way of life is now threatened by the added pressure of Kakuma Refugee Camp.
+Families from Sudan and East Africa, fleeing the violence of civil war in their homelands, have sought sanctuary here since 1992.

-A powerful, moving documentary of forgotten peoples, Daniel’s work has gained international attention for its depth of human expression and been shown in Paris at the Louvre, as well as in New York and Yokohama.
+A powerful, moving documentary of forgotten peoples, Daniel's photographic work has gained international attention for its depth of human expression and been shown in Paris at the Louvre, as well as in New York, Yokohama, and Minneapolis.

 ISBN 10: 1-929165-50-1